lguibr/commitai/README.md

 - Use the `-t` or `--template` flag for custom templates or utilize the `TEMPLATE_COMMIT` environment variable.
 If no template is provided, a default or global template will be used.
 - Use the `-m` or `--model` flag to specify the language model to use (default: `gpt-4`).

-### Resetting Commits

-Use the `back` command to reset to previous commits.
-This is equivalent to `git reset HEAD~n`, where `n` is the number of commits to reset.

-commitai back 1 # Resets one commit back commitai back 2 # Resets two commits back

 ## Contributing

 We welcome contributions to the commitai project!
 Please feel free to submit issues, feature requests, or pull requests.